GoBootcamp/book/chapters/tricks_and_tips.md

 ## Sets

 You might want to find a way to extract unique value from a collection.
-In other languages, you often have a set data structure now allowing duplicates.
+In other languages, you often have a set data structure not allowing duplicates.
 Go doesn't have that built in, however it's not too hard to implement (due to a lack of generics, you do need to do that for most types, which can be cumbersome).